Emahnny/-Night-theme-holbertonschool-low_level_programming/structures_typedef/README.md

 3.Define a new type dog_t
  as a new name for the type struct dog.

-4.Write a function that creates a new dog
+4.Write a function that creates a new dogI.